thewildjacko/ChordCombiner-SwiftUI/README.md

 There are Help links on every page in case the user is unclear on how to use the app.

 [View Navigation Map](https://app.thebrain.com/brain/2386d191-7ecd-4581-8c39-9b8a5e16722f/117c0ab5-bee2-4c79-8e1c-c4258b81b3e9)

+### Primary structs & methods

+#### Musical Building Blocks

+**[Chords](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Chords/Chord.swift)** contain groups of **[Notes](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Note.swift)**.
+Each `Note` has a specific **[Degree](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Degree%20Enum/Degree.swift)** relative to its `Chord`, depending on the **[Root](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Note%20Protocols%20and%20Helpers/KeyName.RootKeyNote.swift)** and **[ChordType](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Chords/ChordType/ChordType.swift)** of the chord.
+The `Root` & `ChordType` make up the chord symbol that displays.

+Every `Note`, including **Roots** (`RootKeyNote`), has a **[KeyName](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Note%20Protocols%20and%20Helpers/KeyName.swift)** that consists of a **[Letter](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Note%20Enums/Letter.swift)**, **[Accidental](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Notes/Note%20Enums/Accidental.swift)** (`RootAccidental`) and **[NoteNumber](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Global%20Models/Notes/Note%20Enums/NoteNumber.swift)**.
+These elements make up the identity of the `Note`.

+The `Degree` of the `Note` can change the `KeyName`.
+For example, two note notes could share the same `NoteNumber` of **3**, but one has a `Degree` of **`.minor3rd`** and the other has a `Degree` of **`.sharp9th`**.
+The first note will display as **"E♭"**, while the second will display as **"D♯"**

+**[Keyboards](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keyboard/Keyboard.swift)** are the main graphic display elements of the app; they consist of sets of **[Keys]()**.
+The **[KeyType](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keys/Key%20ViewModels/KeyType.swift)** enum controls the shape (**[KeyShapeGroup](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keys/KeyShape/KeyShapeGroup.swift)**, **[KeyShape](ChordCombiner-SwiftUI/Keyboard and Keys Views/Keys/KeyShape/KeyShape.swift)**, **[KeyShapePath](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keys/KeyShape/KeyShapePath.swift)**), color and position of each `Key` within the `Keyboard`. **[KeyLetterView.swift](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keys/KeySymbols%20Views/KeyLetterView.swift)** and **[KeyCirclesView](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/60de77215f376a95ee82a36af0f19e68d2a7fe00/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keys/KeySymbols%20Views/KeyCirclesView.swift)** are responsible for displaying the letters above the notes & the circle glyphs on the notes themselves, respectively.

+**[ChordCombinerViewModel](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerViewModel.swift)** is the main ViewModel that keeps track of the app's data.

+**[Chord Combiner](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerModels/ChordCombiner.swift)** is the struct that determines the results of the primary chord calculator function of the app.

+**[Voicing Calculator](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Global%20Models/Chords/VoicingCalculator.swift)** & **[ChordCombinerVoicingCalculator.swift](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerModels/ChordCombinerVoicingCalculator.swift)** determine which notes to display on the main display keyboards.

+**[KeyboardHighlighter](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/fc43a22380e6dd5e64bddc1f146b23cebee8d6a1/ChordCombiner-SwiftUI/Keyboard%20and%20Keys%20Views/Keyboard/Keyboard%20Models/KeyboardHighlighter.swift)** contains all the methods to highlight the notes that the voicing calculators select.

 ## iOS & Swift Concepts Used